coalition-of-invisible-colleges/ao-react/pi_readme.md

 ---

-#  How to dogefy a Raspberry Pi (steps that can't be automated in pi_install.sh yet)
+#  How to dogeify a Raspberry Pi (steps that can't be automated in pi_install.sh yet)

 Instructions for creating a clean install of a Raspberry Pi with the AO on it (for cloning to other pis).